erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 For satellite as with part rotation the speed of rotation is usually not the core interest, instead we are interested in how long it will take us to rotate to the desired position.
 This of course also depends on the rotation speed, but also on the maximum acceleration and maximum jerk (derivative of acceleration).
 This is particularly true for short rotations where one might not reach the maximum speed before having to begin breaking.
-See chapter ??? of @citationneeded for a in depth discussion of this and how the duration of the jerk- and acceleration-limited regime can be derived from the relattionships between ???.
+See section 3.1 of @LeveSpacecraftMomentumControl2015 for an in depth discussion of this and how the duration of the jerk- and acceleration-limited regime can be derived from the relationship between max jerk, accelleration and velocity.

 While the optimization of these relationships is over relevance to spacecraft design, for the part rotation the sizing requirements regarding part rotation can be boiled down to: